How to make the most out of startup investment by Nordic Angel Program?

 Perhaps the most significant upside has been the influx of innovation that has taken place since.
 Now that we’re no longer cash starved, we seem to have more room for new ideas.
 For example, we have launched several free tools during the last 12 months which are now becoming quite popular.
 You don’t have the freedom to do that kind of experiments if your focus is on finding the money to pay the bills for the next month.

-3. Did you learn something new from the angel investors
+3. Did you learn something new from angel investors?

 I’ve learned many things from several of them.
 Most importantly, we now have an access to their knowledge and can ask advice whenever we run into a situation that we can’t figure out ourselves.
 It’s a safety net of a kind.